yitianlian/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an undergraduate student in Computer Science and Technology at Xidian University I had an internship in Sensetime for nine months in my first year in school and currently do research in Photoelectric Imaging and Brain-like Perception Lab (Advisor: Weisheng Dong) at Xidian university.
-My research interests lie in multimodal learning, Few shot Learning, and AIGC.
+I am currently pursuing my undergraduate degree in Computer Science at Xidian University.
+I began with a nine-month internship at Sensetime during my first year, serving as an algorithm intern.
+In my second year, I focus on face restoration, culminating in the publication of related papers at CVPRW.
+Currently, I delved into the area of **LLM Agents**.
+This interest led me to an enriching experience as a visiting student at KAUST from July.2023 to Jan.2024, where I further honed my skills and knowledge in **LLM Agents**.
+Looking ahead, I am committed to continuing my exploration of LLMs and plan to pursue a **PhD**.
+For further information or collaboration opportunities, feel free to reach out to me at xiechengxing34@gmail.com.
 {style="text-align: justify;"}